apoorvajagtap/shipwright-build/docs/build.md

 A `Build` resource can specify a Git repository or bundle image source, together with other parameters like:

-- `source.url` - Specify the source location using a Git repository.
+- `source.git.url` - Specify the source location using a Git repository.
-- `source.bundleContainer.image` - Specify a source bundle container image to be used as the source.
-- `source.bundleContainer.prune` - Configure whether the source bundle image should be deleted after the source was obtained (defaults to `Never`, other option is `AfterPull` to delete the image after a successful image pull).
-- `source.credentials.name` - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.
+- `source.git.cloneSecret` - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.
-- `source.revision` - A specific revision to select from the source repository, this can be a commit, tag or branch name.
+- `source.git.revision` - A specific revision to select from the source repository, this can be a commit, tag or branch name.
 If not defined, it will fallback to the Git repository default branch.
 - `source.contextDir` - For repositories where the source code is not located at the root folder, you can specify this path here.

 By default, the Build controller does not validate that the Git repository exists.
 If the validation is desired, users can explicitly define the `build.shipwright.io/verify.repository` annotation with `true`.
 For example: